rubyreferences/rubyref/README.md

 The Reference is intended to be always up-to-date with the current Ruby version.

 Most of the reference content is taken directly from <a href='https://ruby-doc.org' class='ruby-doc remote' target='_blank'>Ruby documentation</a> and reorganized for easier reading.
-The core docs were augumented with some quotes from the <a href='https://ruby-lang.org' class='remote' target='_blank'>Ruby website</a>, and some missing content that is written specifically for the book.
+The core docs were augmented with some quotes from the <a href='https://ruby-lang.org' class='remote' target='_blank'>Ruby website</a>, and some missing content that is written specifically for the book.
 The source of the book (rendering scripts, config, and unique content) can be found at <a href='https://github.com/rubyreferences/rubyref/tree/master/_src' class='remote' target='_blank'>GitHub</a>.

 Happy Hacking!